-The Board of Directors holds regular public meetings on the second and fourth Thursday of each month except in November and December when meetings are held only on the second Thursday.
-The meetings are held at the Authority's Headquarters Office located at 33 Las Colinas Lane, San José, California.
+The Board of Directors holds regular public meetings on the fourth Thursday of each month except in January and June when meetings are also held on the second Thursday.
+The meetings are held at the Authority's Headquarters Office located at 33 Las Colinas Lane, San José, California and are broadcast live on YouTube.
 For the latest updates about the Authority's upcoming meetings, members of the public may find more information on the website www.openspaceauthority.org or by calling the Authority offices at (408) 224-7476.